-Our news section offers information for the media and other interested parties who want to know more about Community Care Durham (CCD).
-We appreciate the interest and support of the media and other organizations.
-Without their support our story could not be shared with the community.
+This section offers information for the media and other interested parties.
+We appreciate the interest and support of the media and other organizations -- without their support our story could not be shared with the community.

 CONGRATULATIONS TO COMMUNITY CARE DURHAM'S